EDC interactive tool offers economic insights on Canada’s Top 75 trading partners.

 Germany and Canada have a long-standing and friendly relationship that covers trade, investment, science and technology, and culture.
 We also share common values, like a strong belief in democracy, human rights, security, climate change and multilateralism.

-Germany is Canada’s largest merchandise export market in the EU, and its seventh-largest trading partner globally.
-In 2022, two-way merchandise trade totaled $30 billion.
-Germany is also Canada’s second-largest services trading partner in Europe, after the U.K. In 2022, bilateral trade in services was more than $6.9 billion.
+Germany is Canada’s largest merchandise export market in the EU, and its fifth-largest trading partner globally.
+In 2024, two-way merchandise trade totaled $26.5 billion.
+Germany and Canada are also significant trading partners in services.

 Canada and Germany benefit from the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), which entered into force provisionally on Sept.
 21, 2017.